Combat is handled in Anesidora using three different methods: Abstract, Cinematic, and Tactical.

 A Character still needs to see an enemy to attack them.

 Rather than using the Zone rules, it can be easier to have a loose idea of where characters are.
 If that is the case it is only important to know if characters are in melee or at distance and what kind of cover they have.
 A player might say that they move to an enemy’s flank to shoot, at which point it is up to the GM and group to determine if that is possible.

 This method is usually better for very short or very large scale combat where Zones are impractical or unnecessary.

 Just like Abstract Combat, Cinematic Combat is mixed with the regular Actions.
 The biggest difference is that Cinematic Combat cares more about the specific actions and positioning of characters in the fight.

 Attacks in Cinematic Combat deal 2x damage

-Uses all the normal rules for Combat and Zones.
+Uses all the full rules for Combat and Zones.
 Tactical Combat is still loose, each round lasting about 10-20 minutes, but it is more precise.
 Sometimes, it can be useful to use the Tactical Combat rules for non combat situations, like escaping a collapsing building.

 Many Actions and abilities refer to “Melee.”
 A Character is in Melee if there is an Enemy Character in their Zone, they are aware of each other’s presence, and at least one Character wants to attack the other.